 Part 1 of a multipart series, “How to Nurture Truth and Authenticity”.
-This article series is for social reformers and activists interested in the metamodern political movement.
-This series will undoubtedly find appeal with those who have come to understand that the current values which drive global economy, those which we call ‘liberal’, are obstructing solutions to contemporary political challenges — in as much, those values are unable to guide a common activity beyond.
+This article series is for economic reformers and political activists interested in the metamodern political movement.
+This series will undoubtedly find appeal with those who have come to understand that the current values which drive global economy, those which we call liberal, are obstructing solutions to contemporary political challenges — in as much, those values are unable to guide a common activity beyond.
 Admittedly, the prescriptions herein are likely a mere articulation of what is intuitively felt across a large demographic — certainly those who have found themselves gravitating toward contemporary nationalist solutions.
 Undoubtedly a bit of political agnosticism is required for digesting this series.
 Already now, the final recommendation can be teased.
 If we wish to nurture truth and authenticity then we require an economy championed under the banner of prefigurativism.

 ***Note: some devices may not read special characters which appear throughout this article***